Nate Oliver (ice hockey): Buffalo Beauts

 Oliver was hired as general manager the Buffalo Beauts on May 12, 2020, becoming the fourth GM in franchise history.
 He replaced Mandy Cronin, who left the position to become GM of the expansion Toronto Six.

 The first player signed by Oliver was Dominique Kremer.
 In May 2022, he re-signed Kremer to the first two-year deal in league history.
-Six days later, on May 9, 2022, he signed Mikyla Grant-Mentis, the reigning league MVP, to the largest single-season contract in league history, valued at $80,000 USD.
+Six days later, on May 9, 2022, he signed Mikyla Grant-Mentis, the reigning league MVP, to the largest single-season contract in league history, valued at US$80,000.

 Other players signed by Oliver while serving as Beauts GM include Autumn MacDougall, an alum of the Alberta Pandas women's ice hockey program, also the first player from U Sports women's ice hockey to be drafted into the PHF.

-In Oliver’s first draft as general manager, in 2021, the players he selected included RMU Colonials alumnae Emilie Harley (2nd overall) and Anjelica Diffendal (7th overall).
+In Oliver's first draft as general manager, in 2021, the players he selected included RMU Colonials alumnae Emilie Harley (2nd overall) and Anjelica Diffendal (7th overall).
 With three consecutive picks at 13, 14 and 15, Oliver took Kennedy Ganser, Anna Zíková and Missy Segall.
-Holy Cross forward Allison Attea went 19th overall, while Oliver’s last pick made draft history.
-Selecting Castleton University’s Casey Traill, the first player in university history to be drafted into professional hockey, she was the first-ever British player in the draft.
+Holy Cross forward Allison Attea went 19th overall, while Oliver's last pick made draft history.
+Selecting Castleton University's Casey Traill, the first player in university history to be drafted into professional hockey, she was the first-ever British player in the draft.
 Additionally, Oliver selected Swedish goaltender Lovisa Berndtsson with the first ever selection in the PHF's International Draft.